pymupdf/PyMuPDF/docs/pixmap.rst

    .. method:: __init__(self, source, width, height, [clip])

-      **Copy and scale:** Copy *source* pixmap choosing new width and height values.
-Supports partial copying and the source colorspace may be also *None*.
+      **Copy and scale:** Copy *source* pixmap, scaling new width and height values -- the image will appear stretched or shrunk accordingly.
+Supports partial copying.
+The source colorspace may be *None*.

       :arg source: the source pixmap.
       :type source: *Pixmap*